raghudevopsb85/.github/profile/README.md

 Following are the links that we will refer in the training

+## *Free sessions completed, If you wish to continue then reach to organizer*

 | __  | Link | Comments |
 | ------------- | ------------- | ------------- |
 | Syllabus | https://docs.google.com/document/d/1fxdXNqmxY02YNu558Tt5eQ0kQqj8EatSIIRpuDStFqU/edit?tab=t.0 | |